-For more than 20 years, Creative Capital has offered professional development programs that have served more than 200,000 artists across the country.
+For 25 years, Creative Capital has offered professional development programs that have served thousands of artists across the country.
 Core to our mission is our belief that professional education is key to helping artists build sustainable careers, creating equity in the arts, and fostering community through horizontal, peer education models.

 Sign up for our emails to receive updates about our educational offerings.